Bjartur-I-Dali-Udbo/modernF1/README.md

 - 2022-2023 Red Bull

 However this approach does not quantify actual pace.
 Often brought up counter points in these comparisons are the 1992, 1993 Williams cars and 2020 Mercedes car.
 Which are renowned for their pace in relation to the rest of the Formula 1 field.
 All three cars acquired a high rate of pole positions and wins, but not within the realm of the 1988, 2022 and 2023 blow outs.
 But are they worthy of being spoken of as some of the best ever, when they did not produce as many championship points one would expect from such performance?

-### Percentage gap to closest competitor.
-Throughout each race for a whole season, are the best times of each constructor compared to one another, the time difference to the best team are scaled in percentages to maintain comparative units.
-If the best team sets a time of 100 seconds and the second fastest team sets a time of 101 seconds -- the second fastest team gets a score of 1%, while the constructors with slower times get even higher scores.
-Pole setter gets a score of 0%.
-For the whole season is the mean score calculated for each constructor.
-If a team happened to set pole position in every race event, they would always receive a score of 0% and have a mean of 0%.

-**For plotting the gap to the closest competitor,** the are scales shifted to make *relative* percentage to second fastest team, this better exemplifies the percentage advantages across seasons.